 How Agreeableness Influences Behavior

-The higher someone is in agreeableness, the more they purposefully avoid conflict and the less likely they are to complain or show anger.10 This doesn’t mean that they don’t have opinions of their own or never get irritated with another person but instead reflects the way they act (or choose not to act) on these feelings.
+The higher someone is in agreeableness, the more they purposefully avoid conflict.
+They are also less likely to complain or show anger.
+Of course, they still have their opinions and get irritated by disagreement, but they reflect on these feelings before reacting negatively or taking action.

 Helpfulness